JpZegler/Portfolio/README.md

 Key Contributions:
   - Collaborated with a cross-functional team to gather and analyze data from various sources, including sales records, customer feedback, and industry reports.
-  - Cleaned and processed a dataset of over 100,000 car listings, applying data normalization and outlier detection techniques to ensure accuracy and consistency.
-  - Conducted exploratory data analysis (EDA) to uncover pricing trends based on factors like brand, model, mileage, and location.
+  - Conducted exploratory data analysis (EDA) to uncover pricing trends based on brand, model, mileage, and location.

 Outcome:
 The insights generated from the project helped the organization improve pricing accuracy, reduce excess inventory, and enhance customer satisfaction by offering more competitive pricing in specific market segments.